 effect fighting against itself.
 The book covers a wide range of nations and groups and how they fail or in a few cases succeed. in mastering the narrow corridor.

 Taxes are needed to provide services and help with inequality.
 From another source it was pointed out that it can only work if wealthy people accept higher taxes and as we know there is much deception and political resistance that lessens liberty for the rest of the population.
-The irony is that public services such as military, roads, etc benefit everyone.
+The irony is that public services such as military, roads, etc benefit everyone including the rich.

 Chile was an example of how a country could go off the right path.
 They had large landlords who forced their workers to vote their preferred slate.
 In 1958 Chile adopted secret ballots and started to open up.
 Salvatore Allende was an avowed socialists who failed to get elected in 1952, but gradually improved his electoral standing until in 1970 with a coalition and support from a third party he became the president.
 However his plans for land reform and other progressive steps upset the opposition.
 Not only that, the American CIA became involved with financial support and advice (possibly more, but some of the records are still sealed) Allende was murdered and deposed allowing a dictator to take over.
 It was their version of 9/11 taking place on September 11, 1973.
 Eventually overturned which was nicely told in a movie, "No."